Gear 11 Father’s Day Gift Ideas He’ll Actually Love It’s June, and

 Traditionally, July is when the mega franchise releases invade your local multiplex, but this year is a little different – while you can still head to the theaters to catch the likes of F9, many of this summer’s biggest hits will also be available directly via streaming services from the safety and comfort of your home.

-If you’re looking for something a little more off the beaten path, there are plenty of great new titles hitting streaming this month, including a new season of the absurd comedy sketch show I Think You Should Leave with Tim Robinson (Netflix, July 6), Steven Soderbergh’s star-studded heist film No Sudden Move (HBO Max, July 2), and many more.
+If you’re looking for something a little more off the beaten path, plenty of great new titles hit streaming last month, including a new season of the absurd comedy sketch show I Think You Should Leave with Tim Robinson (Netflix, July 6), Steven Soderbergh’s star-studded heist film No Sudden Move (HBO Max, July 2), and many more.

 Amazon Prime Video